Monetary wealth is often defined as absolute net worth.

 So, a frugal lady who lives a fulfilling life on $50k/yr is just as wealthy as someone with double the net worth who needs $100k/yr to sustain their lifestyle.

-Income comes to mind when you think of the rich and wealthy.
-From a young age, I thought a high income, acquired through education and skills, was the key to becoming wealthy.
+From a young age, I thought high income, acquired through education and skills, was the key to growing wealth.

 But I was wrong.